IAMtheIAM/angular-webpack-nodejs-starter/README.md

 ### Editing in Visual Studio 2015
 To open this project in Visual Studio 2015, navigate to appropriate folder and choose the solution file.

- For .NET Core, go to [`./complete/dotnetcore/Angular2-Webpack2-DotNetCore-Starter.sln`](./complete/dotnetcore/Angular2-Webpack2-DotNetCore-Starter.sln)
- For .NET Framework, go to [`./complete/dotnetframework/Angular2-Webpack2-DotNetFramework-Starter.sln`](./complete/dotnetframework/Angular2-Webpack2-DotNetFramework-Starter.sln)
+ For the .NET Core backend integration (instead of NodeJS), go to [`./tree/dotnetcore/complete/dotnetcore/Angular2-Webpack2-DotNetCore-Starter.sln`](./tree/dotnetcore/complete/dotnetcore/Angular2-Webpack2-DotNetCore-Starter.sln)

 ### Editing in IntelliJ IDEA 2017
 To open this project in IntelliJ IDEA, simply open this [root](../../) folder of the project in the program.
 It contains the [`.idea`](./.idea) folder needed to load this project and all its run configurations for easily building and running the app.